• Skip to primary navigation

 Set cutting depth of circular saw for cutting plywood

-Then, I cut from one end of the sheet to the other keeping the straight edge nice and tight along the plywood edge.
 It’s important to keep it tight, but also square so that the blade cuts square.
 This should give you a plywood strip your desired width.

 Step 4: Cross Cutting Plywood Sheets to Desired Length

-Again, you could swap step 3 and 4, but I usually rip first, then cross cut second.
 My miter saw can cut up to 16″ wide boards at a time.
 If my plywood strips are smaller than 16″ wide, I like to use my miter saw (again, with a fine tooth blade, or it may cause a lot of tear out), to cut my pieces to the desired length.

-So I measure and mark the desired length I want to cut my plywood, and use a square to make a mark on each side like shown below.
+To use the Accu-Cut, I measure and mark the desired length I want to cut my plywood, and use a square to make a mark on each side like shown below.

 Mark where to lay out accucut cutting guide on plywood sheet